 Denise Aitken reminded me about Tesco.
 She wrote “the Tesco recycling centres give 0.5 clubcard points for each aluminium can which translates to 0.5p top spend in Tesco or up to 1.5p to use in deals.
 It takes forever to feed a bag of cans into the machine and pays nothing for steel cans.”

-Now I’m sure none of us have metal recycling equipment at home, but this reminds me of my Corona Lemonade days when I got 10p for taking the bottle back to the store!
+This reminds me of my Corona Lemonade days when I got 10p for taking the bottle back to the store!

 What about you – do any of you collect aluminium cans and sell them on?